For details about computer hacking during the campaign, visit 2016 Presidential Campaign Hacking Fast Facts.

 November 23, 2018 - Jerome Corsi, an associate of Stone and a conspiracy theorist, tells the Washington Post that he is in plea negotiations with Mueller’s team.
 The talks collapse three days later and Corsi shares a draft copy of the plea agreement with CNN, as well as other news outlets.
 He is being investigated as a possible intermediary between Stone and WikiLeaks.

 November 26, 2018 - In a court filing, prosecutors allege that Manafort violated his plea agreement and committed further crimes by lying to the FBI.
-Defense attorneys argue that they do not agree with the special counsel's portrayal of their client.
+Defense attorneys argue that they do not agree with the special counsel’s portrayal of their client.
 Both sides recommend that the case proceed to the sentencing phase.
-In Wisconsin, Papadapolous reports to federal prison, beginning his 14-day sentence for lying to investigators.
+In Wisconsin, Papadopolous reports to federal prison, beginning his 14-day sentence for lying to investigators.

 November 27, 2018 - Giuliani tells the New York Times that one of Manafort’s attorneys, Kevin Downing shared information with members of Trump’s legal team after the plea agreement was signed in September.

-November 29, 2018 - Cohen pleads guilty to lying to Congress and signs an agreement to cooperate with Mueller's team.
+November 29, 2018 - Cohen pleads guilty to lying to Congress and signs an agreement to cooperate with Mueller’s team.
 In court filings, prosecutors say Cohen misled lawmakers when he was questioned about a proposal for a Trump-branded tower in Moscow.
 Cohen talked with Trump about the project during the presidential campaign and negotiations continued through June 2016, just before the Republican National Convention, according to prosecutors.
-Giuliani tells CNN that there is "no contradiction" between Cohen's timeline and the president's written answers to questions from Mueller.
-Later in the day, Buzzfeed reports Cohen told a press secretary at the Kremlin that the Moscow tower project included a $50 million penthouse for Putin.
+Giuliani tells CNN that there is “no contradiction” between Cohen’s timeline and the president’s written answers to questions from Mueller.

 January 11, 2019 - The New York Times reports that shortly after Trump fired Comey, the FBI opened an investigation into whether Trump “had been working on behalf of Russia against American interests,” citing former law enforcement officials and others the paper said were familiar with the probe.
 A source familiar with the matter corroborated the information in speaking to CNN.